Natus Vincere: 2016

-Na'Vi started off the year by winning DreamHack Leipzig 2016 2–0 over Luminosity Gaming (Now MiBR) on 22 January.
-Na'Vi placed 3rd–4th at the Intel Extreme Masters Season X – World Championship.
-On 3 April, Na'Vi placed second at MLG Columbus 2016, losing 0–2 to Luminosity in the finals.
+Na'Vi had a successful year in 2016, starting with their victory over Luminosity Gaming (now MiBR) at DreamHack Leipzig 2016 on 22 January.

-Shortly after on 17 April the team placed second at DreamHack Masters Malmö 2016.
-Na'Vi got second at the StarLadder i-League Invitational #1 after losing to Virtus.pro in the finals on 22 May.
+They followed up with a 3rd–4th place finish at the Intel Extreme Masters Season X – World Championship and a second-place finish at MLG Columbus 2016, where they lost to Luminosity in the finals.
+On 17 April, they placed second at DreamHack Masters Malmö 2016.

-Na'Vi placed 5–8th at ESL One Cologne 2016.
-On 29 July, the team placed 3rd–4th at ELeague Season 1.
+Later, on 22 May, Na'Vi secured a second-place finish at the StarLadder i-League Invitational #1, losing to Virtus.pro in the finals.
+They achieved a 5th–8th place finish at ESL One Cologne 2016 and a 3rd–4th place finish at ELeague Season 1 on 29 July 2.

-On 4 August, Oleksandr "s1mple" Kostyliev replaced Daniil "Zeus" Teslenko on the active roster.
+On 4 August, Oleksandr "s1mple" Kostyliev joined the active roster, replacing Daniil "Zeus" Teslenko.

-On 2 September, Na'Vi became the champions of ESL One: New York 2016, defeating Virtus.pro in the finals.
+Finally, on 22 September, Na'Vi became the champions of ESL One: New York 2016, defeating Virtus.pro in the finals.